Hello and welcome to mmhmm!

 Mmhmm works great with a green screen or any solid color background.
 If you have one of those, the first thing you should do when you launch the app is click the Camera button on the top right, check the I have a green screen box, and tweak the Threshold sliders as needed.
 We’ve also added a Zoom slider to the Camera so you can crop the edges if parts of your green screen keep sneaking into view.

 If you don’t have a green screen, we’ve got you covered!
-Just leave the I have a green screen box unchecked (you can zoom in and out in virtual mode, too), go to the Presenter panel, and experiment with the Silhouette, Circle, and Rectangle Mask tools to see how you prefer to frame yourself.
+Just leave the I have a green screen box unchecked (you can zoom in and out in virtual mode, too), go to the Presenter panel, and experiment with the Silhouette, Rectangle Frame, and Round Frame to see how you prefer to frame yourself.
 Our virtual green screen performance accurately detects your silhouette with less amoeba halo—and as with everything else, it’ll keep getting better.

 Move around, shrink yourself, and ghost

 Try clicking on your face in the main mmhmm window (aka the Stage) and dragging yourself around.
-If you have a trackpad, you can also use the pinch-and-zoom gesture to make yourself shrink and grow.
 Scrolling up and down with two fingers lets you gradually fade into oblivion.

-You can also play with these fun Filters in the Presenter panel.
+You can also play with these fun Effects in the Presenter panel.
 Try turning yourself into a semi-transparent blue holograph from Star Wars.
 Those guys knew how to work remotely!

 If you're having too much fun making yourself shrink, pixelating yourself, and changing colors, just hit Reset in the Presenter panel, and you'll pop back to normal.